 The Black Knight is an ambiguous motif that exists in many Arthurian legends.
-In some cases, Black Knight is used to refer to a random knight who appears as a competitor to one of the Arthurian knights.
+In some cases, Black Knight is used to referring to a random knight who appears as a competitor to one of the Arthurian knights.

 In other episodes, Black Knight is a disguise often taken up by Sir Lancelot to escape attention.
 The most notable reference to a Black Knight is the tale of Sir Morien.

 Sir Agrovale, one of the Knights of the Round Table, set out to look for Sir Lancelot when he became lost.
-During his search in far-off lands, he came across a Moorish princesses whom be bedded.
+During his search in far-off lands, he came across a Moorish princess whom he bedded.
 From this union, Sir Morien was later born.

 The combat continued for a long-time and in this hand-to-hand combat, neither was able to overpower the other.
 Finally, Sir Gawain intervened and asked the two to stop fighting in the spirit of good knights who meet a fine adversary.

 Since the origins of Sir Morien are described to be Moorish in Arthurian legends, subsequent stories related to him state that he always wore North African armour, very different from the armour of other Arthurian knights.
 Even the shield he bore was said to be of a Moorish make and shape.

-One legend, for instance, repeatedly refers to his skin colour as an unusual feature.
-According to these sagas, Sir Morien was black throughout and only his teeth were white, which is an obvious fact for a person of a different skin colour but apparently a surprising fact for medieval authors.
+One legend, for instance, repeatedly refers to his skin color as an unusual feature.
+According to these sagas, Sir Morien was black throughout and only his teeth were white, which is an obvious fact for a person of different skin colour but apparently a surprising fact for medieval authors.

-Sir Morien figures only in few Arthurian stories but his tales are full of acts of bravery.
+Sir Morien figures only in a few Arthurian stories but his tales are full of acts of bravery.
 One of them, for instance, is his combat with Sir Lancelot when despite his being a teenager, he held out against one of the most competent warriors of King Arthur.

 Sir Agrovale agrees to do so and returns with Sir Morien to the Moorish land which is home to Sir Morien.
-Here, Sir Agrovale marries Morien’s mother, the Moorish princess, and became the king to her kingdom.
+Here, Sir Agrovale marries Morien’s mother, the Moorish princess, and became the king of her kingdom.

 Sir Calogrenant was one of the notable Knights of the Round Table.
 He was a cousin to the famous Arthurian knight, Sir Ywain.
 In one of the legends, Sir Calogrenant summoned a Black Knight, who was a supernatural figure.

 In one of the stories of Sir Percival, he exchanges rings with the wife of a Black Knight.
 The Black Knight, when he gets to know of this, ties his wife to a tree and begins beating her.

 In many stories related to Sir Lancelot, he is reported to have dressed up as a Black Knight in order to escape notice.
-Among the titles typically associated with Lancelot were the White Knight, the Red Knight and the Black Knight.
+Among the titles typically associated with Lancelot were the White Knight, the Red Knight, and the Black Knight.

 Black Knight refers to a character as well as a recurrent motif in Arthurian legends.
-As a character, the Black Knight refers to Sir Morien who was of a Moorish descent and was the son of an Arthurian knight.
+As a character, the Black Knight refers to Sir Morien who was of Moorish descent and was the son of an Arthurian knight.